 From the extreme low success ratios, it is clear that JIPMER and AIIMS, both from Medicine, are one of the toughest entrance exams to get through.
 This is followed by JEE Advanced and JEE Mains in Engineering.
 No surpsrise then in the clamour for coaching for these entrance exams!

-About the blogger: Tarun is a Co-founder at MyExamPlan.com.
+About the author: Tarun is a Co-founder at MyExamPlan.com.
 He can be reached at firstname.lastname@example.org